Kyle Pitts Player Prop Bets for NFL Week 10 | Atlanta vs. Dallas 11/14/2021

 Matchup vs. Dallas

-- The 287.5 passing yards the Cowboys yield per game makes them the NFL's 27th-ranked pass defense this season.
+- The 287.5 passing yards the Cowboys give up per game makes them the NFL's 27th-ranked pass defense this season.

-- At 1.8 passing TDs allowed per game, the Cowboys defense is ranked 17th in the NFL.
+- At 1.8 passing TDs conceded per game, the Cowboys defense is ranked 17th in the NFL.

 Recent Performances

-- In last week's matchup with the Saints, Pitts caught three passes for 62 yards (20.7 yards per reception) while being targeted seven times.
+- In last week's outing against the Saints, Pitts was targeted seven times, picking up 62 yards on three receptions (averaging 20.7 yards per grab).

-- In his last three games, Pitts has caught 12 passes on 21 targets for 238 yards, averaging 79.3 yards per game.
+- Pitts has caught 12 passes on 21 targets for 238 yards over his last three outings, averaging 79.3 yards per game.

 Pitts' Atlanta Teammates